 "Sorry mum!
 Dammit George!"

 "Who said I'm Gred, right Forge?"

 "You're too right brother dear, our own blood can't even curse our existence properly-,"

 "What a shame."
 Sirius laughter echoed between the twins taunting and Ron's foul mouth.

-"Honestly those boys never listen. " The smile on her face showed Harry how happy everyone truly was now that Voldemort was gone.
+"Honestly those boys never listen."
+The smile on her face showed Harry how happy everyone truly was now that Voldemort was gone, even with the random daily chaos that was their life still existed.
 Life could finally move on, move forward without anymore losses.

 "Where are Mr. Weasley and the others?"
 Harry asked politely in between bites.
 Molly was over by the sink chopping vegetables; the dishes magically washing themselves.